Galaxy is an open-source platform for FAIR data analysis that enables users to:

 News

-Using Galaxy & TIaaS to teach hands-on genome assembly and annotation
+Using the Galaxy infrastructure and workflows to teach de-novo genome assembly and annotation

 Events